 Back then, in the 50's, the husbands worked in the city while the mothers and kids summered at the cottage.
 Dad arrived for every weekend and went back to work for Monday morning.
 The women had no trouble driving and handling the tin and fiberglass outboards.
 There were some beautiful old inboard woodies, including double end Dispros**.
 It was almost like Muskoka.
 The only sterndrives we saw back then, were the old original Eaton "Clunk Clunks".
-They were nicknamed that because they were so rough changing gears and they hd no power trim or power tilt.
-Sometimes, when you got it in reverse gear, the lock didn't catch and you'd have the outdrive floating on the surface with no reverse.
+They were nicknamed that because they were so rough changing gears and they had no power trim or power tilt.
+Sometimes, when you got it in reverse gear, the lock didn't catch and you'd have the outdrive propeller spinning on the surface resulting in no reverse.

 These cottagers' boats became members of their families (like pets) and cottagers commuted from the marina to the cottage, the mail stop and everywhere else in "The Boat".
 They never traded the boat like a lot of cruising boaters did and still do.
 They would just repair and repower and keep her in the family—keep the old boat forever.
 I think some cottagers still do that today.

 When we stayed anchored off Wawataysee Island close to the cribs of the old mail dock in July 2010 aboard our cruiser "Windy", I observed dozens of cottage boats from the 60's, 70's and 80's darting back and forth from cottage to marina outpost supporting my theory that the tradition holds true today, even though the mail service has changed. (we tied to the old crib--see picture)